-After it was announced that he would not return to Roush Fenway Racing after this year, there was speculation that NASCAR Sprint Cup Series driver Carl Edwards would go to Joe Gibbs Racing in 2015.
-The rumors were confirmed on Tuesday when JGR announced that Edwards will drive for them next year.
+After it was announced that he would not return to Roush Fenway Racing after this year, there was rumors and speculation that NASCAR Sprint Cup Series driver Carl Edwards would go to Joe Gibbs Racing in 2015.
+The rumors and speculation were confirmed on Tuesday when JGR announced that Edwards will drive for them next year.

 Edwards, along with the rest of Roush Fenway Racing, have struggled this season.
-Despite the struggles, Edwards has two wins and five top 10 finishes this season and will make the Chase for the Sprint Cup, according to USA Today.
-In 360 career Cup starts, he has 23 wins and has finished in the top five in points five times, including runner-up in 2008 and 2011.
+Despite the struggles Edwards has two wins and five top tens this season and will make the Chase for the Sprint Cup, according to USA Today.
+In 360 career Cup starts he has 23 wins and has finished in the top five in points five times, including runner-up in 2008 and 2011.